Call EPA 24 hours a day 1300 EPA VIC or 1300 372 842

 Roadside litter costs

-The cost of litter has an impact on every Victorian – the annual clean up bill costs the community around $78 million.
+The cost of litter has an impact on every Victorian – the annual cleanup bill costs the community around $80 million.

 Roadside litter laws

-Section 45G of the Environment Protection Act 1970 states that a vehicle’s registered owner will be deemed guilty of littering if he/she disposes of litter incorrectly (e.g. throwing it out a window).
-Download our Report Litter App or register to report litter online.
+Section 45G of the Environment Protection Act 1970 states that a vehicle’s registered owner will be deemed guilty of littering if they dispose of litter incorrectly (such as by throwing it out of a window).
+Report on the go or register to report litter online.

 EPA has the power to issue an infringement or fine to the owner of the registered vehicle if they are seen throwing litter out of a vehicle.
 EPA verifies the details of each litter report against the VicRoads database, if the details match, an infringement is issued.